-NOTE.-Officers in possession of R.M.A. pattern Mess Dress are permitted to wear it until replacement is necessary.
+Note.-Officers in possession of R.M.A. pattern Mess Dress are permitted to wear it until replacement is necessary.

-18. Waterproof Coat.-Khaki coloured gabardine, Army pattern, double-breasted, with waist-belt, shoulder-straps, with badges of rank.
-Two detachable linings, one of oiled linen, another of fleece, optional.
+18. Waterproof Coat.-Khaki coloured gabardine, Army pattern, double-breasted, with waist belt, shoulder-straps, with badges of rank.
+Two detachable linings, one of oiled linen, another of

 19. Drab Service Dress.-As laid down for Officers of the Army vide Dress Regulations for the Army.
 Cap and Collar badges, buttons and badges of rank as described in paras.
-5, 9 and 10, but in bronze (Patterns can be seen at Admiralty Pattern Rooms).
+5, 9 and 16, but in bronze (Patterns can be seen at Admiralty Pattern Rooms).

 20. Sword.-Hilt, steel, half-basket, pierced with scroll design and Royal Cypher and Crown chased.
-Black fish-skin grip, bound with three strands of silver wire, back chequered to pommel with flat part near guard for the thumb, straight blade, grooved and spear-pointed:-Blade, full size- $32\frac{1}{4}$ ins. long and 1 in. wide at the shoulder; hilt, total length, $5\frac{1}{2}$ to $5\frac{1}{4}$ ins.; grip, total length, 5 ins. to $5\frac{1}{4}$ ins. to suit the size of the hand; Weight, from 11 lb.
+Black fish-skin grip, bound with three strands of silver wire, back chequered to position with flat part near guard for the thumb, straight blade, grooved and spear-pointed:-Blade, 11 in. size-321⁄2 ins. long and 1 in. wide at the shoulder; hilt, total length, 51⁄2 to 51⁄2 ins.; grip, total length, 5 ins. to 51⁄2 ins. to suit the size of the hand; Weight from 11 lb.
 11 oz. to 11 lb.
 12 oz., without scabbard.

-NOTE.-Officers in possession of R.M.A. pattern are permitted to wear the sword during service.
+Note.-Officers in possession of R.M.A. pattern are permitted to wear the sword during service.